jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

   immovable)
   - The form used for `in-` before `b`, `m`, or `p`
   - In some English words it alternates with `em-`
-- `in`: not, intensive, inside (e.g. invalid, insufficient, inform, inland)
+- `in`: not, emphatic, inside (e.g. invalid, insufficient, inform, inland)
 - `infra`: below, under (e.g. infrastructure)
 - `inter`: between or involving two or more different things (e.g. internet)
 - `intro`: into, especially into the inside (e.g. introduce)